Ow! My (nether) lips! Labiaplasty?

 Any chronic discomfort with any part of your body, especially one as sensitive and intimate as the labia or vulva, can be frustrating and stressful.
 Each woman's labia (the "lips" of the vulva) are unique, and it sounds like your particular anatomy is causing you some pain.
 Surgery to shorten the labia — called labiaplasty — usually involves trimming "excess" tissues of the outer labia and is requested by women who have ruled out all other solutions with their health care provider.

 Although plastic surgeons who perform this procedure report low rates of complications and side effects, ranging from 3 to 5 percent, the statistics have not been confirmed by any outside organization.
-The American College of Obstetricians and Gynecologists (ACOG) states that "it is deceptive to give the impression that any of these procedures are accepted and routine surgical practices," and recommends that women considering labiaplasty and other vulvar alterations be informed of the potential complications like infection, swelling, bruising, altered sensation, pain, scarring, blood clotting, skin loss, asymmetrical lips, and recurrence of labial growth.
+The American College of Obstetricians and Gynecologists (ACOG) advises against cosmetic vaginal surgery, and states that "it is deceptive to give the impression that any of these procedures are accepted and routine surgical practices."
+ACOG recommends that women considering labiaplasty and other vulvar alterations be informed of the potential complications like infection, swelling, bruising, altered sensation, pain, scarring, blood clotting, skin loss, asymmetrical lips, and recurrence of labial growth.

 Although you say you're in pain no matter what you wear, it might be valuable to try measures other than surgery to ease your discomfort.
 If your labia get irritated from rubbing while walking or from wearing snug-fitting clothes, the culprit could be friction or an allergic reaction.
 It might help to try: